 In Kiran Desai’s Man Book Prize-winning novel, The Inheritance of Loss, we open on a cold mist-shrouded scene in the Himalayan mountains — and a house occupied by three characters: a girl waiting for her tutor, an old man waiting for his tea, and a cook waiting for a letter from his son in America.

-Even though the story unfolds at a slow pace, we’re introduced to the characters that hold the story together – we identify with them, they start to come alive in our imagination.
+Even though the story unfolds at a slow pace, we’re introduced to the characters that hold the story together.
+We identify with them, and they start to come alive in our imagination.
 That’s all the reader wants from the opening pages.

 One thing we tend to forget about readers is that they love to believe they’re one step ahead of the story.
 Paradoxically, they love to be proved wrong – they’re waiting for the trapdoor.
 Waiting for you, as the author, to surprise them.